 Every person has two copies of each gene, one copy from their mother and one from their father.
-A person with HHT has one mutated copy of an HHT-associated gene and one normal copy, the mutated copy causing their HHT.
+A person with HHT has one mutated copy of an HHT-associated gene and one normal copy, the mutated copy causes their HHT.
 When a person with HHT has a child, he or she will either pass on the normal copy of the gene or the copy with the HHT-causing mutation.
-A child who inherits the HHT gene with the mutation will have HHT, while if a child inherits the normal copy of the HHT gene they will not have HHT.
-Therefore, each time an HHT affected person has a child, there is a 50% chance that the child will have HHT.
+A child who inherits the HHT gene with the mutation will have HHT, while if a child inherits the normal copy of the HHT gene, they will not have HHT.
+Therefore, each time an HHT affected person has a child, there is a 50% (1 in 2) chance that the child will have HHT.

 Nearly everyone with HHT will have inherited the disorder from a parent who also has HHT.
 In very rare cases, a change in an HHT gene occurs in the egg or sperm cell of someone who does not have HHT themselves.
 In these cases, the resulting child will have HHT, even though the parents do not.

 It affects males and females of all ages and ethnic groups.